Forecasted Treatment Effects: Baseline case: Unobserved-Components FAT

 \subsection{Unbiased forecasts of counterfactuals}

 In this section, we characterize the class of DGPs for the counterfactuals.
-The need to discuss the DGP for counterfactuals arises because of the lack of a control group, which means that we must rely on forecasting counterfactuals from pre-treatment observations.
+The need to discuss the DGP for counterfactuals arises because of the lack of an untreated group, which means that we must rely on forecasting counterfactuals from pre-treatment observations.